Xilinx/VVAS/sphinx/source/docs/common/common_plugins.rst

 MetaAffixer
 ==========================

-The metaaffixer plug-in is used to scale the incoming metadata information for the different resolutions.
+The metaaffixer plug-in, ``ivas_xmetaaffixer``, is used to scale the incoming metadata information for the different resolutions.
 A machine learning (ML) operation can be performed on a different frame resolution and color format than the original frame, but the metadata might be associated with the full resolution, original frame.
 The ivas_metaaffixer has two types of pads, master pads and slave pads.
 Input pads are pads on request, the number of input pads can be created based on the number of input sources.
 There is one mandatory master input pad (sink pad) that receives the original/reference metadata.
 Other input pads are referred to as slave pads.
 Metadata received on the master sink pad is scaled in relation to the resolution of each of the slave sink pads.
 The scaled metadata is attached to the buffer going out of the output (source) slave pads.
 There can be up to 16 slave pads created as required.
+For implementation details, refer to `ivas_xmetaaffixer source code <https://github.com/Xilinx/VVAS/tree/master/ivas-gst-plugins/gst/metaaffixer>`_

 .. figure:: ../images/image5.png